-In just one minute, today’s digital world sees:
+In just one minute, today’s digital world generates:

-It’s all too easy to get lost in that chatter — especially if you don’t have a strong brand voice.
-Here are 3 examples of how brands have developed a cohesive and unique voice.
+As a business competing in digital space, it’s all too easy to get lost in that chatter — especially if you don’t have a strong brand voice.

 2. Charmin: Frank & Funny

 Charmin touts an unabashed embrace of bathroom humor, puns and related hashtags such as #tweetfromtheseat and #enjoythego.
 They simply aren’t afraid to own the fact that, like a well-known children’s book proclaimed, “Everyone Poops.”

 The brand also finds a way to incorporate trending topics, like the “Game of Thrones” finale, and they have even started working with influencers to create interesting (and slightly unnerving) video content like, “Wipe It or Wear It.”

 In some ways this content shouldn’t be a surprise since Charmin has always thrived on its playful voice.
 In the past, they even sponsored an annual contest inspired by the wedding shower toilet paper dress game.

 The humor and banter of its unembarrassed brand voice make the brand hard to ignore – including their TV commercials, which feature the Charmin Bears enjoying the qualities of Charming toilet paper.

 For most of us, Old Spice conjures up memories of our freshly-shaven father or grandfather.
 Old Spice, however, rose to the challenge of marketing to a new generation with a series of commercials featuring a buff, smooth jazz-voiced, shirtless actor traversing through outdoor adventures and romantic scenarios, even riding a white horse — sometimes backwards.